Hungarian New Zealanders: 20th century

 In 1909 a certain man, named István Rácz arrived in Tuatapere, Southland.
 He wrote letters to his home in Csongrád, Hungary.
 Because of this, in 1911 three other families (the Szivák, Kollát and Kókay families) joined him from the city.
 During the next two decades still some families followed them, altogether approximately 100 families.
 Some of their descendants became famous: in 1970 István Kókay's son, Stephen Kokay was chosen as the representative of the Waiau district on the Wallace County Council.
-One of his daughters is a biologist, named Dr. Ilona Kokay, who teaches at the Otago University.
-His son Les Kokay is internationally recognised in music circles for his writings on Bob Dylan in ISIS magazine and other writings on Bob Dylan.
-He invented the ‘LesK’ cube (a 3x3x3 cube puzzle) and was the first to solve a ‘fairly hard’ tetra-cube puzzle.
+One of his daughters is a biologist, named Dr. Ilona Kokay, who teaches at the Otago University.His son Les Kokay is internationally recognised in music circles for his writings on Bob Dylan in ISIS magazine and other writings on Bob Dylan.
+He also invented the ‘LesK’ cube, a 3x3x3 cube puzzle.
 Mike Racz became a Guinness recorder as the fastest oyster opener.